kossoinig/solace-demo-java/README.md

 - Follow [these instructions](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm) to start the Solace VMR in leading Clouds, Container Platforms or Hypervisors.
 The tutorials outline where to download and how to install the Solace VMR.

 The project includes the latest version of the Solace JMS API implementation at time of creation.
-Note that there are additional files in the project that were inherited from the samples project which are not used for this demo, and can be ignored.

 ## Build the demo